goodmami/norman/README.md

 Fairer Evaluation*](https://arxiv.org/abs/1909.01568).

-If you are interested in using the normalization procedures with AMR, the next version of the [Penman][] project will incorporate the methods described by the paper.
+If you are interested in using the normalization procedures with AMR, the `0.7` version of the [Penman][] project incorporates the methods described by the paper.
 This repository is for reproducing the experiments of the paper.

 [Penman]: https://github.com/goodmami/penman